Are you at peace or is your heart troubled?

 I believe these eight actionable items will result in greater peace in one’s life.
 When I follow them, I am closer to the Lord and it is only Jesus who can give us true peace.
 When I neglect them, I become anxious and troubled, unfocused, and not a pleasure to be around!

 - Surrender to Christ.
 Choose peace; do not let your hearts be troubled.
 Surrender your cares… really surrender them and your whole life to Christ.
 Allow Him to transform your life.

 - Love Him with your entire being.
 Jesus tells us: “Whoever has my commandments and observes them is the one who loves me.
 And whoever loves me will be loved by my Father, and I will love him and reveal myself to him” (John 14:21).

 - Live the life of grace.
-You were given new life in Baptism, retain and strengthen that life through the Sacraments, particularly Reconciliation and receiving the Holy Eucharist.
+You received new life in Baptism, retain and strengthen that life through the Sacraments, particularly Reconciliation and receiving the Holy Eucharist.